Protect Your Trip »

 Best Things To Do in Sedona

-Updated July 27, 2018
+Updated July 29, 2020

 The region boasts more than 100 different trails, each offering its own unique experience.
 Most lead into the red rocks, offering intrepid explorers plenty of postcard-worthy photo ops.
 Travelers are enthralled with many of Sedona's trails, but one of the most popular is the Cathedral Rock Trail, which starts about 4 miles south of the "Y" intersection.
 Though it isn't the easiest trek, the trail does offer great views of one of Sedona's most notable red rock formations.
+Recent visitors said the effort is definitely worth the views.
 For a less strenuous journey that still promises Cathedral Rock panoramas, try the Airport Mesa Loop, an easy path located near the Sedona Airport.
 Other popular hiking trails include the Bell Rock Pathway, the Devil's Bridge Trail, Boynton Canyon and Palatki Ruins, which features several ancient Native American ruins and cave paintings.

-When making your way to a trailhead, consider stopping at The Hike House.
+When making your way to a trailhead, consider stopping at The Hike House, where recent visitors rave about the helpful and knowledgeable staff.
 This facility – located across the street from Tlaquepaque – is devoted to preparing Sedona hikers.
-Using their unique Trail Finder computer program, the staff members at The Hike House can help determine which trail is right for you based on your time frame and skill level.
+Using their unique Trail Finder database, the staff members at The Hike House can help determine which trail is right for you based on your time frame and skill level.
 This facility also houses a shop specializing in hiking gear and a cafe chock-full of healthy treats.
 After stopping here, you'll be well dressed and energized to hit the trails.
 The Hike House also offers guided hikes; reservations can be made on the center's website.

 There are a variety of companies and tours to choose from, but Pink Jeep Tours and Red Rock Western Jeep Tours are two of the most popular with recent visitors thanks to their friendly and knowledgeable guides.

 - #3View all PhotosfreeThe Vortexes#3 in Sedona3.6 miles to city centerNatural Wonders, Free, HikingTYPE2 hours to Half DayTIME TO SPEND3.6 miles to city centerNatural Wonders, Free, HikingTYPE2 hours to Half DayTIME TO SPEND

 Sedona's visitors often hear talk of vortexes – cyclones of energy that come directly from the earth that can be felt by those in their presence.
 These vortexes are represented by the uniquely shaped rock formations believed to emit energy.

 If you only have time for one cultural site, the Chapel of the Holy Cross should be it.
 This stunning church – designed by sculptor Marguerite Brunswig Staude (a student of architect Frank Lloyd Wright) in the 1950s – protrudes from the red cliffs less than 4 miles south of Sedona's "Y" intersection.
-The main stained glass window is held together by a giant cross and overlooks the Verde Valley.
+The main stained-glass window is held together by a giant cross and overlooks the Verde Valley.

-People rave about the natural beauty of the park and many go as far as saying it is their favorite place in all of Sedona.
+Reviewers raved about the natural beauty of the park and many go as far as saying it is their favorite place in all of Sedona.
 The park is popular with people of all ages as hiking trails vary in difficulty and length; it even offers a Junior Ranger program for children ages 6 to 12.

 When it comes to wine country, Arizona doesn't usually come to mind.
 But the Verde Valley near Sedona offers the dry climate and access to water that grapes need to thrive.
-If you're a lover of vino, consider taking a day to follow the Verde Valley Wine Trail; this self-guided tour takes you to four of the area's most popular wineries – Alcantara Vineyards, Page Springs Cellars, Oak Creek Vineyards and Javelina Leap Vineyard – as well as six tasting rooms.
-Each of the stops allows you to tour the grounds and sample locally made wine.
+If you're a lover of vino, consider taking a day to follow the Verde Valley Wine Trail; this self-guided tour takes you to several of the area's most popular wineries, including Alcantara Vineyards, Page Springs Cellars, Oak Creek Vineyards and Javelina Leap Vineyard, as well as several tasting rooms.
+Most stops allows you to tour the grounds and sample locally made wine.